Customer Consultative Committee (CCC)

 • Tricia Hiley, an AusNet customer and Coordinator of Totally Renewable in Mallacoota (TRiM).

-Additionally, we have two Industry Representatives:
+Additionally, we have an Industry Representatives:

 • Liam Jones of AGL, representing the Australian Energy Council